stefanwalther/sense-navigation/README.md

 Any usage in a mashup-based solution might work, but there are many features in ***sense-navigation*** which can never work in a mashup-based solution (e.g. "Go to next sheet", "Go to edit mode", etc.).
 So use ***sense-navigation*** in a mashup-based solution only at your own risk!

-## Room for improvements / contribution
-Is there **anything else you'd like to see** in this visualization extension?

-* Don't hesitate to add the feature and create a pull request!
-* You don't have the time or skills to implement this specific feature?
-No problem, [drop a note here](https://github.com/stefanwalther/sense-navigation/issues).

 ## Related projects
 Some related projects (Qlik Sense Visualization Extensions) I have recently created: